Horbenkodev/hugo-blog/content/posts/the-future-of-sustainable-smart-iot-technology/index.md

 ---
 title: The Future of Sustainable Smart IoT-Technology
+draft: false
-publishDate: '2020-03-26T00:00:00Z'
+publishDate: 2020-03-26T00:00:00.000Z
-authors:
-- jori-hamilton
-description: From solar panels to smart vehicles, energy-saving devices for the home to entire cities being powered by smart devices; IoT is making the goal for a sustainable future well within our reach.
 image: Iot-and-sustainability.jpg
 og_image: Sustainable-IoT-technology.jpg
+description: From solar panels to smart vehicles, energy-saving devices for the home to entire cities being powered by smart devices; IoT is making the goal for a sustainable future well within our reach.
 promote:
   promote: false
 top: false
-draft: true
-industries: []
+authors:
+  - web-development-team
 categories:
   - business
+industries: []
 ---
 Twenty-five years ago, if you asked anyone what they thought the future would look like, you’d likely be met with answers like “Robots for companions, flying cars and regular trips to Mars.”
 While we’re a long way off from holidaying in the stars, we have made unimaginable headway in the field of IoT Technology.